René Auberjonois: Theater

-After college, Auberjonois worked with several different theater companies, beginning with three years at the prestigious Arena Stage in Washington, D.C. ("it was my graduate school," he said).
+After college, Auberjonois worked with several different theater companies, beginning with three years at the prestigious Arena Stage in Washington, D.C.
+Auberjonois later stated that the school was his unofficial graduate school.
 He traveled between Los Angeles, California, and New York, working in numerous theater productions.
 He helped found Bill Ball's American Conservatory Theater in Pittsburgh, playing the title roles in both "Tartuffe" and "King Lear," before moving with the company to San Francisco.
 Then came the Mark Taper Forum in Los Angeles, and the Brooklyn Academy of Music Repertory Company in New York City.
 He was a member of the Peninsula Players summer theater program during the 1962 season.